Optimal Bubble Riding: A Mean Field Game with Varying Entry Times: Existence Result for Varying Entry Times

 \section{Existence Result for Varying Entry Times}

-In this section, we look at mean field games with varying entry times.
-Recall that given $\eta \in [0, T]$, players enter the game in the time frame $[0, \eta]$ independently from each other.
-The entry will create a jump in the state process, so we need to first generalize our setup.
-Then we will state and prove the existence result in this setting.
+In this section, we look at MFGs with varying entry times.
+Let us recall that players enter the game in the time frame $[0, \eta]$ independently from each other with law $\nu$.
+The entry of the players creates a jump in the state process.
+Therefore, we need to generalize our setup, and then we state and prove the existence result in this setting.
+The game is still solved on the enlarged filtration $\mathbb{G}$.
+In other words, when the agent enters the game, she knows whether the burst of the bubble has occurred.
+We do not force entry before burst, and the model reduces to a standard optimal execution problem on $\{\T \geq \tau^*\}$.